nix-community/robotnix/docs/src/building.md

 $ ./generate-keys ./keys
 ```
 This will create a `keys` directory containing the app and device keys needed for the build.
-The output of this script should be placed in the location specified by `keyStorePath` in the robotnix configuration.
+The output of this script should be placed in the location specified by `signing.keyStorePath` in the robotnix configuration.

 Sometimes changing your configuration will require that you generate additional new keys (e.g. for additional applications).
 Rebuilding and rerunning the generate keys script will produce the new keys (without overwriting your existing keys).